hillerlab/TOGA/README.md

 ##### --no_fpi

 A flag.
-Consider long frame-preserving indels as inactivationg mutations.
+Consider long frame-preserving indels as inactivating mutations.

 ## Output reading